UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 - ``*.nbl``: contains ASR N-best results
 - ``*.nbl.hdc.sem``: contains automatic annotation from n-best ASR using handcrafted SLU

-The scripts accepts ``--uniq`` parameter for fast generation of unique HDC SLU annotations.
+The script accepts ``--uniq`` parameter for fast generation of unique HDC SLU annotations.
 This is useful when tuning the HDC SLU.

-The scripts also accepts ``--fast`` parameter for fast approximate preparation of all data.
+The script also accepts ``--fast`` parameter for fast approximate preparation of all data.
-It approximate HDC SLU output from N-best list by the output obtained by parsing 1-best ASR result.
+It approximates the HDC SLU output from an N-best list using output obtained by parsing the 1-best ASR result.

 Building the models
 -------------------

 First, prepare the data.
-Link the directories with the domain data into the ``indomain_data`` directory.
+Link the directories with the in-domain data into the ``indomain_data`` directory.
 Then run the following command:

 ::